emorvant/emorvant.github.io/index.md

 - Sept.
 14: Organization of the international workshop on __LEarning with Multiple views: Applications to computer vision and multimedia__ (in conjunction with ECML-PKDD 2014), with S. Ayache, M. Cord, and F.-X. Dupé
 - May 14: Organization of the annual conference of the __Austrian Association for Pattern Recognition__ ([ÖAGM 2014](https://ist.ac.at/oagm2014/welcome/)), with [V. Kolomogorov](https://pub.ist.ac.at/~vnk/), [C. H. Lampert](https://pub.ist.ac.at/~chl/), and [R. Takhanov](https://pub.ist.ac.at/~takhanov/).

-# Member of Program Committees/Reviewer
+# Member of Program Committees

 - 2025 : [CAp](https://pfia2025.u-bourgogne.fr/conferences/cap/), [NeurIPS](https://neurips.cc/Conferences/2025)
 - 2022: [ECML-PKDD](https://2022.ecmlpkdd.org/) (as area chair), [ICML](https://icml.cc/Conferences/2022), CAp